Bharat Sevashram Sangha: Activities

-The Sangha is recognized for their community work, helping poor and providing healthcare to those in need.
+The Sangha is recognized for their community work, helping the poor, and providing healthcare to those in need.

 The Sangha has responded to natural calamities in Andhra Pradesh and Orissa states, the Bengal famine of 1943, the Bhopal disaster, the 2001 Gujarat earthquake, and the 2004 Indian Ocean tsunami.
 At times of political unrest such as the Partition of India, the Sangha has set up refugee camps and war evacuee camps in the border areas.

 It has organised several projects to help impoverished Indian tribal people.
 One such project involved providing schooling for children of the Sabar tribe and providing them with housing and healthcare.
 It also hosts courses to train youths in information technology to enable them to find jobs which require IT skills.

 Following the 2004 Indian Ocean earthquake, the Sangha's monks proposed to set up a school for orphans at a cost of Rs.
 4250,000s, an orphanage at Rs.6020,000, and 200 houses at Rs.30 million on the Andaman and Nicobar Islands.
-In Tamil Nadu state, where the tsunami killed more than 7,000 in the districts of Cuddalore, Nagapattinam and Chennai, the Sangha was one of the first to begin massive relief operations by building nearly 200 new houses at Sonankuppam village in Cuddaloer.
-Fishing boats and nets were also distributed to locals who had lost everything to the sea.